 Why is Stash’s Chamomile some of the world’s best?

-When you drink Stash chamomile tea, you know you’re getting chamomile that’s grown in the El Fayoum region of Egypt A.K.A. possibly the world’s best region for harvesting chamomile.
+When you drink Stash chamomile tea, you know you’re getting chamomile that’s grown in the El Fayoum region of Egypt which is known as the world’s best region for growing chamomile.
 El Fayoum is an oasis and lies about 60 miles west of Cairo.
-It is also legendary for its abundance of flora and fauna and its archaeological sites.
+It is legendary for its abundance of flora and fauna and its archaeological sites.
 Fun fact, the area used to be called the Valley of Whales, aptly named because within its rich soils lies many fossils of prehistoric whales, including an almost intact fossil of a 60-foot-long Basilosaurus.

-But back to why Stash chamomile teas are the best.
 We only produce teas from harvested flowers that are collected in the latter part of the harvest season, in the months of April and May as these flowers are better suited to be processed into fine cut quality for teabags.
 After being dried out on trays for days, the harvested dried flowers are then delivered to a facility where they are cleaned thoroughly using a variety of magnets, sieves, and other cleaning tools to remove all foreign materials.
-Then, the chamomile flowers are cut with processing equipment to meet the rigorous technical specifications that Stash Tea has defined.
-Finally, the flowers are meticulously treated at a state-of-the-art steam treatment center to achieve Stash’s strict microbial targets and to prepare the flowers for shipping and export.
+Then, the chamomile flowers are cut with processing equipment to meet the rigorous technical specifications that we require.
+Finally, the flowers are meticulously treated at a state-of-the-art steam treatment center to achieve our strict microbial targets and to prepare the flowers for shipping and export.
 During the treatment process, extra measures are taken to preserve the sensory and color attributes of the untreated product.
 We take great care in the sourcing, harvesting, and prepping processes so that you can be assured that you’ll have a great-tasting, top-quality chamomile tea when you’re kicking back with your cuppa.